Welcome to Doneraile Estate

 The St. Leger family remained in residence until 1969, when the property was sold to the Land Commission.
 The house then passed to the care of Irish Georgian Society, before coming to the stewardship of the Office of Public Works in 1994.

 Today, Doneraile Court has opened its doors once again and resumes its rightful place at the heart of this great estate.
 The OPW is delighted to partner with the Crawford Art Gallery to share some significant works from the Gallery’s collection at Doneraile.
-From 24th June to 3rd November 2019, book a tour with one of our experienced guides to learn more about the fascinating history of the house and estate.
+From 27th March 2020, book a tour with one of our experienced guides to learn more about the fascinating history of the house and estate.